Skip to content

 500 Internal Server Error The server encountered an unexpected condition, usually an exception, which prevents it from fulfilling the request, like database down, permissions or configuration error.

 501 Not Implemented Returned when the requested method hasn't yet been implemented.
-For Ibexa DXP, most of Users, User groups, content items, Locations and content types have been implemented.
-Some of their methods, as well as other features, may return a 501.
+For Ibexa DXP, most of users, user groups, content items, locations and content types have been implemented.
+Some of their methods, and other features, may return a 501.

 Response headers